behnazkhoshnood/tadig-restaurant/README.md

 Key features of the website are;

-- Background-Picture (A picture of Christianborg Palace from where the Danish Govenment run its business.
-This picture covers the entire page.)
-- History (A very brief history of Copenhagen and Denmark that will get user interest)
-- Top attracions in Copenhagen (A list of to attracions)
-- Sort by locations (A dropdown button that allow users to sort the attracions by distance from city center and Nørrepert station)
-- Hover over attractions (Hovering over attractions show extra information, which is nearest hotel and restaurant to that attraction.
-However it does not work on screen sizes less than 768px)
-- Search bar and Google Map (It allows user to look for any other attracion, hotel or restaurant)
-- Plan your Trip (It allow users to get in touch with admin for any information)
-- Message Sent (This confirmation message will pop up under plan your trip when user will send his query)
-- Social Media (Links to the social media profiles of Explore Copenhagen, which I have not given yet)
+- Colorful navbar menu which is unik for each page and make the navigation even easier.
+- A carousel slide for food images to attract the customers.
+- It's easy to find navbar, contacts, social medias and sign in / sign up button in all the pages.
+- The top and bottom food menu headers make it easier to navigation through the menu.
+- Beautiful photos of the dishes and drinks attract the customers.
+- reserving seats through the website is easy.
+- writing a review through the website is easy.

 ## Features Left to Implement

-- In future I want to add a gallery which contains pictures of the attractions with an audio description.
+- In future I want to make an app for the resturant.
-- I also want to add a feature of sort by geolocation meaning that user can sort the top attracions from his current location.
+- I want to add the loyality chart which is functional.
-- Social medial profiles of Explore Copenhagen will be added in future.
+- Social medial profiles of tadig restutant will be added in future.
-- I would like to add, hire a local guide feature in future.

 ## Technologies Used